camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 The OIDC Authorization Code Flow is defined in [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html)

 It is RECOMMENDED that signed authentication requests be used, as specified by [OIDC](https://openid.net/specs/openid-connect-core-1_0.html#JWTRequests).
 The same key MAY be used for signing the authentication request as is used for [client authentication](#client-authentication).
+This document recommends in the [client credentials section](#client-authentication) that the `aud` value SHOULD be the URL of the Authorization Server's [Token Endpoint](https://openid.net/specs/openid-connect-core-1_0.html#TokenEndpoint).
+The same recommendation is given for the `aud` value of the signed request object.

 ### Cross-Site Request Forgery Protection